 How It Worked

 Each CryptoKitty is a unique NFT with a 256-bit genome encoded on-chain.
-The genome determines visual traits (“cattributes”) including body, mouth, eyes, pattern, and color.
-There are 12 core traits, each with multiple variations and varying rarity tiers.
+The genome determines visual traits (“cattributes”) including body, mouth, eyes, pattern, and color — with 12 core traits, each with multiple variations and varying rarity tiers.

 Breeding